jkalbasri/ticket-game/README.md

-# Sweetland - Physics Game 🎮
+# Ticket - Physics Game 🎮

 This physics-based mini-game, developed using the p5.js and Vue.js frameworks, is part of a small collection of mini-games I developed.